-Michigan senators, rep push bill to let EPA tell public about lead threat in water
+Mich. reps push bill to let EPA warn of lead threat

 Washington — A new bill in Congress aims to avoid catastrophes such as the lead contamination of Flint’s drinking water by clarifying that the Environmental Protection Agency has the authority to notify the public if there is a danger from lead in their water system.